beanguap/beanguap/README.md

 Hey, My Name Is Jeriel 👋🏽.

-I am currently a University Student wanting to learn more!
+I am currently a University Student wanting to collab with others to push my knowledge!

 - 👋 Hi, I’m @beanguap and I go by Jerry.